upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/3ds_games.md

 1. Insert your 3DS's SD card into your computer, then navigate to where you saved your LayeredFS directory; you should see a folder whose name consists of sixteen hexadecimal digits which vary depending on the game.
 Copy this directory and paste it to sdroot:/luma/titles
 2. Eject your 3DS's SD card from your computer and insert it back into your 3DS
 3. Turn on your 3DS and enter Luma configuration mode (this is usually done by holding Select while pressing Power).
 Ensure that "Enable game patching" is enabled [like so]({{ site.baseurl }}/assets/images/wikipages/3ds_games/enable_patching.png), then press Start to save and reboot into the regular 3DS Home Menu.
-4. If you loaded a game update in the randomizer, make sure that your 3DS has the same version of that game update installed.
+4. If you loaded a game update in the Randomizer, make sure that your 3DS has the same version of that game update installed.
 If you did *not* load a game update, then make sure that your 3DS *also* does not have any game updates for the game installed.
 The [Managing game updates on a 3DS](#managing-game-updates-on-a-3ds) section will help you with this.
 5. Return to the 3DS Home Menu and select your Pokemon game

 ## Managing game updates

-To repeat what was said earlier: **if you create a LayeredFS directory using a particular version of the game, you *MUST* have that *same* version of the game installed in Citra or on your 3DS.** This section will teach you how to manage game updates so that you can make sure your version of the game matches the version you've loaded in the randomizer.
+To repeat what was said earlier: **if you create a LayeredFS directory using a particular version of the game, you *MUST* have that *same* version of the game installed in Citra or on your 3DS.** This section will teach you how to manage game updates so that you can make sure your version of the game matches the version you've loaded in the Randomizer.

 #### Managing game updates in Citra
 To install a game update...